 Going lower than that will inevitably result in metabolic mal-adaptations.
 You don’t want to go there.
 Remember, even when trying to lose large amounts of weight, you need to give your body sufficient fuel to sustain metabolic integrity.

-Don’t focus excessively on the individual foods or macronutrient ratios (low carb vs. low fat).
+Don’t focus excessively on individual foods or macronutrient ratios (low carb vs. low fat).
 Instead, focus on maintaining a moderate calorie deficit over time.

 I have to chuckle every time people try to tell me how hormones, micronutrients, meal timing (“no carbs past 5 PM”) and/or any other factor outweighs the importance of calories in the context of human health and performance.